FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Method

 \subsection{Tactile Pretraining and Policy Learning}

 A two-stage approach is employed to learn visuo-tactile manipulation policies: 1) Tactile representation learning, 2) visuo-tactile policy learning.

-\textbf{Tactile Representation Learning.} Our wearable system yields large-scale, contact-rich visuo-tactile trajectories, enabling a high-fidelity dataset for representation learning.
+\textbf{Tactile representation learning.} Our wearable system yields high-precision, contact-rich visuo-tactile trajectories, enabling a high-fidelity dataset for representation learning.
 Although tactile outputs resemble 2D images, applying a vision encoder pretrained on RGB data often produces suboptimal features due to the domain gap in appearance and semantics~\cite{george2024visuo, liu2025vitamin}.
 We adopt a CLIP-style~\cite{radford2021learning} contrastive pretraining procedure to bridge the domain gap.

-Both the visual encoder $f_v$ and tactile encoder $f_t$ share a ResNet backbone initialized from the same checkpoint. $f_v$ remains frozen during pretraining, while $f_t$ is finetuned.
+As illustrated in~\cref{fig:policy}(a), both the visual encoder $f_v$ and tactile encoder $f_t$ share a ResNet backbone initialized from the same checkpoint. $f_v$ remains frozen during pretraining, while $f_t$ is finetuned.
 Each encoder is followed by a projection head: $g_v$ for vision, and $g_t$ for tactile, where $g_t$ first concatenates the tactile features with the normalized 7-DOF joint position vector $\mathbf{q}_i$ to inject robot joint state as global context.
 At each timestep $i$, we compute the normalized embeddings $\mathbf{v}_i$ and $\mathbf{t}_i$.
 We designate \(\mathbf{v}_i\) as the \emph{primary positive} for $\mathbf{t}_i$ to align tactile features with the current visual features.
 However, relying solely on time-aligned contrastive loss neglects temporal dynamics, leading to embeddings that vary abruptly and fail to capture evolving contact patterns.
 To enforce temporal awareness, a \emph{secondary positive} \(\mathbf{v}_{i+1}\) drawn from the next timestep is introduced.
 All other entries from negatives in a fixed-size memory bank $\mathcal{{M}}$.
 We train $f_t$, $g_v$ and $g_t$ by minimizing the following contrastive loss:

-where $B$ indicates batch size, $\tau$ is a learned temperature parameter and \(\mathcal{N}_i\) indexes the negatives.
-Please refer to Supplementary~\cref{app:pretrain} for pretraining details.

-\textbf{Visuo-Tactile Action Chunking Transformer.} We employ the pretrained tactile encoder to extract tactile representations.
-The vision and tactile embeddings are then concatenated and input into the action chunking transformer (ACT)~\cite{zhao2023act}, which is trained to predict absolute joint positions.
+where $B$ indicates batch size, $\tau$ is a learned temperature parameter and \(\mathcal{N}_i\) indexes the negatives. \textbf{Visuo-tactile action chunking transformer.} We employ the pretrained tactile encoder to extract tactile representations.
+As shown in~\cref{fig:policy}(b), vision and tactile embeddings are then concatenated and input into the action chunking transformer (ACT)~\cite{zhao2023act}, which is trained to predict joint positions.